-- Declare the four components of an Android app (activities, services, broadcast receivers, and content providers). - Activities: An activity represents a single screen that implements one user facing operation like login screen, setting up the alarm, reading/composing an email message, viewing a contact, browsing the Internet etc. You can think of an activity is to an app as a webpage is to a website.
-A mobile app can have multiple activities with one activity calling another (multi-screen app) and this is done using intents.
-Whenever a new activity starts, previous activity is stopped, but the system preserves the activity in a stack (LIFO).
-An explicit intent is used to communicate/start another activity/service of the same app, e.g., clicking Buy button may take you to the checkout page.
-An implicit intent is used to invoke components from another app, e.g., clicking a button may open a browser or download an image. - Services: Components that run in the background to perform long running operations having no UI. - Content Providers: Components that manages persistent data in structured storage and supplies data from one app to the other on request, e.g., sharing a file from file explorer to WhatsApp. - Broadcast Receivers: Components that listen and respond to broadcast messages from other apps or from the system, like when the device is charging or when the Wi-Fi status changes. - o Declares any user permissions the app requires, such as Internet access or read-access to the user's contacts. - Declares the minimum API Level or minimum SDK version required by the app. - Declares hardware and software features used or required by the app, such as a camera, Bluetooth services, or a multitouch screen. - Declares API libraries the app needs to be linked against (other than the Android framework APIs), such as the Google Maps library.
+• Declare the four components of an Android app (activities, services, broadcast receivers, and content providers).

+- Activities: An activity represents a single screen that implements one user facing operation like login screen, setting up the alarm, reading/composing an email message, viewing a contact, browsing the Internet etc. - Services: Components that run in the background to perform long running operations. - Content Providers: Components that manages persistent data in structured storage and supplies data from one app to the other on request, e.g., sharing a file from file explorer to WhatsApp. - Broadcast Receivers: Components that listen and respond to broadcast messages from other apps or from the system, like when the device is charging or when the Wi-Fi status changes. - Declares any user permissions the app requires, such as Internet access or read-access to the user's contacts. - $\circ\quad \mbox{Declares the minimum API Level or minimum SDLK version required by the app.}$ - Declares hardware and software features used or required by the app, such as a camera, Bluetooth services, or a multitouch screen. - Declares API libraries the app needs to be linked against (other than the Android framework APIs), such as the Google Maps library.